Skip to Content

 You may opt for cards with even greater storage space, such as 64 GB.
 But that’s overkill and a waste of money.

 That storage room would have made sense if you could use the card to store videos or photos.
-Or get the larger capacity microSD card if you plan on using them with other devices.
+Or get the larger capacity microSD card if you plan on using it with other devices.

 Moreover, your Roku Ultra could encounter formatting issues with larger capacity cards—more on “formatting” later.